ca-en

 a-mottled-grey-cat-crouches-down-looking-up-to-the-right-at-a-mouse-toy-on-a-string

-But maybe you've noticed that your cat has become less adventurous lately.
+Maybe you've noticed that they've become less adventurous lately.

 40%